How it Works

 Promotes child development

-Twice the tummy time for muscle strengthening; spin and neck strengthening
+Twice the tummy time for muscle strengthening; spine and neck strengthening

 Develops mobility through kicking, reaching, pushing